An unusual display case from 1860 made of walnut wood - antique

 Description

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
 Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
+Renaissance furniture was quite heavy and bulky.
 Brown stains, cornices, strong plinths, and bas-reliefs were used.
-These were quite distinctive products but also offered many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+These products were quite specific but offered many new possibilities, such as the construction of cupboards or broadly speaking, chest furniture.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads—these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.